buildingcash/take-home-test/README.md

 Clone this repository, implement the required feature and publish it on your GitHub, GitLab, or whatever.

-Feel free to make any changes to the existing codebase.
+Feel free to make any changes to the existing codebase or even rebuild with a different programming language.
 You are encouraged to write tests to help you during this process.

 Please commit as frequently as possible to make the review easier.